AlgorithSage/Oryonix-AI-IEM-HACKS-4.0/README.md

 The production build goes to `.output/chrome-mv3/`.

 ### Option 3: Direct Download (For Non-Developers)

+> [!NOTE]
+> Oryonix AI has been submitted to the Chrome Web Store as a new extension and is currently pending review.
+In the meantime, you can run it from source or load the unpacked folder.

 If you're not a developer, you can download the pre-built extension directly: